First Horizon Corporation research snapshot

 Business essence

 Customers pay First Horizon for deposit safekeeping, payments, commercial and consumer lending, treasury services, private banking, wealth and trust, mortgage banking, and fixed income capital markets through FHN Financial.
-The bank earns spread income on assets funded by deposits and wholesale funding, plus relationship-driven fees.
+The bank earns spread income on assets funded by deposits plus relationship-driven fees, with total revenue of $887 million in Q2 2026.

 Moat

 The moat comes from Southern market density, commercial relationship banking, deposit franchise stickiness, switching friction, underwriting data, regulatory licenses, and specialty fixed income capabilities.
-It is useful but not dominant because customers can still compare rates, credit terms, service quality, and digital convenience.
+It is useful but not dominant because customers can still compare rates, credit terms, service quality, and digital convenience, and deposit costs are rising.

 Munger risk inversion

-The thesis fails if credit costs spike, Southern CRE or commercial loans season poorly, deposit costs stay sticky, NIM compresses, capital requirements tighten, expense growth outruns revenue, or investors re-rate regional banks toward stressed tangible book value after another sector shock.
+The thesis fails if credit costs spike, Southern CRE or commercial loans season poorly, deposit costs stay sticky and compress NIM below 3.4%, expense growth outruns revenue, capital requirements tighten, or investors re-rate regional banks toward stressed tangible book value after another sector shock.

 Management

 Bryan Jordan and the team have emphasized safety and soundness first, then profitability and growth, after the TD Bank merger termination.
-Capital return through buybacks and dividends has been a clear tool.
-The key-person and institutional question is whether underwriting and expense discipline hold when growth incentives rise.
+Q2 2026 included $100 million of buybacks at an average price of $24.52 and a $0.17 quarterly dividend, and the 2026 company-run stress test passed with a projected stressed CET1 of 9.3%.
+The key-person and institutional question is whether underwriting and expense discipline hold as growth and hiring continue.

 Industry trend

-Regional banks remain central to U.S. commercial credit, local deposits, wealth, and payments.
+Regional banks remain central to U.S. commercial credit, local deposits, wealth, and payments, and the 2026 environment of Fed rate cuts and resumed Southeast loan growth is supportive.
 The offset is that the sector faces deposit migration, fintech competition, digital service expectations, regulatory capital pressure, and higher scrutiny after bank stress cycles.

 Valuation and margin of safety

-At $25.74, FHN prices in a meaningful earnings recovery and trades near the top of its 52-week range at roughly 12.9x TTM EPS and about 1.8x tangible book value.
+At $25.64, FHN prices in a meaningful earnings recovery at roughly 12.9x TTM EPS, about 1.76x tangible book value, and above its own 10-year average price to tangible book.
 Margin of safety improves if EPS grows toward the bullish scenario without credit slippage, or if the stock falls closer to base-case levels while deposits, tangible book value, and capital remain sound.

 Source-backed data